Rosie O'Donnell: Marriages and children

 O'Donnell adopted her first child, Parker Jaren O'Donnell, as an infant in 1995.
-Later, Kelli Carpenter also adopted Parker.
 Parker is an aficionado of military history and in 2011 successfully lobbied his mother to send him to Valley Forge Military Academy.
+O'Donnell adopted a baby girl, Chelsea, in 1997.

+In 1997 O'Donnell's brother set her up on a blind date with Kelli Carpenter, a Nickelodeon marketing executive.
+The couple adopted a boy, Blake, at birth in 1999.
+In 2000, the family took in foster child Mia (born in 1997), and announced intentions to adopt her.
+In 2001, the State of Florida removed Mia from their home, and O'Donnell has since worked extensively to bring an end to the Florida law prohibiting same-sex family adoption.
+In 2002, Carpenter gave birth to their fourth child, Vivienne, through artificial insemination.

-On February 26, 2004, O'Donnell married Carpenter, a former Nickelodeon marketing executive, in San Francisco two weeks after Mayor Gavin Newsom authorized the granting of marriage licenses to same-sex couples.
+The couple got married in San Francisco on February 26, 2004, two weeks after Mayor Gavin Newsom authorized the granting of marriage licenses to same-sex couples.
 Her decision to marry Carpenter in San Francisco was seen as a show of defiance against then-President George W. Bush over his support for the Federal Marriage Amendment.
-She said in 2004, "We were both inspired to come here after the sitting President made the vile and hateful comments he made ...
+She said in 2004, "We were both inspired to come here after the sitting President made the vile and hateful comments he made [...]
 [O]ne thought ran through my mind on the plane out here – with Liberty and Social justice for all."
 The couple was married by San Francisco Treasurer Susan Leal, one of the city's highest-ranking lesbian officials, and serenaded by the San Francisco Gay Men's Chorus.
-O'Donnell said during the trial over Rosie magazine she had decided to marry Carpenter, in part because even though they acted as spouses they legally were no closer than friends: "We applied for spousal privilege and were denied it by the state.
-As a result, everything that I said to Kelli, every letter that I wrote her, every e-mail, every correspondence and conversation was entered into the record ...
-I am now and will forever be a total proponent of gay marriage."
+O'Donnell said during the trial over Rosie magazine she had decided to marry Carpenter, in part because even though they acted as spouses they legally were no closer than friends:

+We applied for spousal privilege and were denied it by the state.
+As a result, everything that I said to Kelli, every letter that I wrote her, every e-mail, every correspondence and conversation was entered into the record [...]
+I am now and will forever be a total proponent of gay marriage.